joelbugarini/signalr-backplane-demo/README.md

-# SignalR Backplane Example: Multi-Server Real-Time Messaging
+# SignalR Backplane Demo: Multi-Server Real-Time Messaging

 ## What is SignalR Backplane?

 SignalR is a library for ASP.NET (and ASP.NET Core) that enables real-time web functionality.
-In a multi-server environment (e.g., load-balanced web servers), SignalR needs a way to coordinate messages between servers so that all clients receive messages, regardless of which server they’re connected to.
+In a multi-server environment (e.g., load-balanced web servers), SignalR needs a way to coordinate messages between servers so that all clients receive messages, regardless of which server they're connected to.
 This coordination is called a backplane.

 **Common backplane options:**
 - Redis (most popular)